 For information on the route, start and finish lines, drinks stations and other course-related information, look at the course map.

 The time limit is seven hours from the start.
-Further more, full marathon runners have a five hour cut-off at kilometer 27 near Water Station 7.
-All runners who doesn’t make the cut-off time or the time limit will be picked up and driven to the finish line.
+Full marathon runners have a five hour cut-off at kilometer 27 near Water Station 7.
+All runners who don’t make the cut-off time or the time limit will be picked up and driven to the finish line.

 The Bagan Temple Marathon will take place on 25 November 2017.
 The 2018 edition will take place on 24 November.